-- Become familiar with school district rules, policies, regulations, and the principles of school bus safety, and thoroughly review them with their children; - Support safe riding and walking practices, and recognize that students are responsible for their actions; - Communicate safety concerns to their school administrators; - 4.
+- 1. Become familiar with school district rules, policies, regulations, and the principles of school bus safety, and thoroughly review them with their children; - 2.
+Support safe riding and walking practices, and recognize that students are responsible for their actions; - 3.
+Communicate safety concerns to their school administrators; - 4.
 Monitor bus stops, if possible; - 5.
 Have their children to the bus stop 5 minutes before the bus arrives; - 6.
-Have their children properly dressed for the weather; and

-7. Have a plan in case the bus is late.
+Have their children properly dressed for the weather; - 7.
+Have a plan in case the bus is late; - 8.
+Recognize their responsibility for the actions of their children; - 9 Assisting students in understanding safety guidelines and encouraging them to comply; - 40.
+When appropriate, assisting students in safely crossing local streets before boarding and after leaving the bus: - 1011 Communicate, in writing to the District School Nurse, any medical condition their student has that may need attention on the school bus (i.e., seizures, bee stings, heart condition); - 1112.
+Notification must be received by the District Registration Office regarding contact information changes such as telephone and address changes.